natvalenz/breastCancer/README.md

 ![alt text](https://github.com/natvalenz/breastCancer/blob/main/Picture20.png)
 ![alt text](https://github.com/natvalenz/breastCancer/blob/main/Picture21.png)
 - The distribution of the target variable is not the best (50/50) but it isn’t terrible either at a 37/63% distribution.
-- The malignant diagnosis is the smaller class.

 #### Input variables:
 -	ID number